 The word "rhinolith" is a medical term used to describe an acquired stone-like structure inside the nose.
 A rhinolith can also be referred to as a nasal calculus or a nose stone.
 These stones can cause symptoms such as pain, swelling, or abnormal nasal discharge.
 They are diagnosed on the basis of a physical exam, visualization of the nasal cavity with specialized scopes, or radiographic imaging of the entire head.
 Treatment focuses on removing the rhinolith and treating any underlying nasal infections.

 In order to understand why a rhinolith might develop, it helps to understand the basics about the structure and function of the nose.
 Looking at a human face, the nose appears as a protuberance that ends in two openings referred to as the nares.
-They open into two symmetric chambers called the vestibules that are divided by the nasal septum; this opening extends upwards and backwards, making the internal nasal cavity expand to a larger volume that its external appearance suggests.
+They open into two symmetric chambers called the vestibules that are divided by the nasal septum; this opening extends upwards and backward, making the internal nasal cavity expand to a larger volume that its external appearance suggests.
 The nose is important because it warms and humidifies the air entering the human body and traveling to the lungs, and also filters this air by removing harmful particulate matter.
 In addition, the nose is important because the sinuses, which are hollow spaces present in the anterior face, drain into the nasal cavity.

 Rhinoliths can develop in the internal nasal cavity.
 Typically a stone forms around a small structure, such as a piece of dried mucus or a foreign object inserted into the nose.
 Often the rhinolith is composed of deposits of minerals such as calcium.
 The stones can vary in size from a fraction of an inch to greater than an inch (2.54 cm) in diameter, and they preferentially form in the area where the sinuses drain their contents into the nasal cavity.
 Sometimes infection of the nose with different bacterial species can promote the growth of these nasal stones.